 Hydrating Liquids

 Rehydration is crucial after a day of fasting.
-Water is, of course, essential, but many also turn to hydrating beverages like fresh fruit juices, coconut water, and traditional drinks such as Jallab (a Middle Eastern drink made from dates, grape molasses, and rose water) or Sharbat (a sweet drink made from fruit or flower petals).
+So water is, of course, essential, but many also turn to hydrating beverages like fresh fruit juices, coconut water, and traditional drinks such as Jallab (a Middle Eastern drink made from dates, grape molasses, and rose water) or Sharbat (a sweet drink made from fruit or flower petals).
 These drinks help replenish fluids and electrolytes lost during the day.

 Soups and Stews